duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-2

-**Q:** Can you provide an example where you had to balance the need for strict organizational order with creative flexibility in your leadership?
+**Q:** {Interrogate} Can you provide an example where you had to balance the need for strict organizational order with creative flexibility in your leadership?

 - Vietnamese outline:
   - Question: